Cricket in the United States: Domestic competitions

-There have been various attempts at domestic cricket leagues in the United States: Pro Cricket was formed in 2004 as a commercial cricket league not sanctioned by the ICC, which played a modified T20 format with changes intended to further increase the pace of the game, including five-ball overs.
-The USACA, later in partnership with New Zealand Cricket, proposed a T20 competition known as the American Premier League, patterned after competitions such as the Indian Premier League.
-It was announced in 2009, but never came to fruition.
-The American Twenty20 Championship was later held in 2011 as a three-day event in New Jersey between regional teams, to help develop and promote American players.
+There have been various attempts at domestic cricket leagues in the United States: Pro Cricket was formed in 2004 as a commercial cricket league not sanctioned by the ICC.
+It played a modified T20 format with changes intended to further increase the pace of the game including five-ball overs.
+The USACA later in partnership with New Zealand Cricket proposed a T20 competition known as the American Premier League patterned after competitions such as the Indian Premier League.
+It was announced in 2009 but never came to fruition.
+The American Twenty20 Championship was later held in 2011 as a three-day event in New Jersey between regional teams to help develop and promote American players.

-Via the investment arm American Cricket Enterprises (ACE), USA Cricket has sanctioned the domestic T20 league Minor League Cricket, and plans to launch the professional competition Major League Cricket (no relation to the aforementioned organization) in 2023.
+Via the investment arm American Cricket Enterprises (ACE), USA Cricket has sanctioned the domestic T20 league Minor League Cricket.
+It plans to launch the professional competition Major League Cricket in 2023.

-International Competitions
+International competitions

-On November 16, 2021, the International Cricket Council announced that the United States along with the West Indies will co-host the 2024 ICC Men's T20 World Cup, making the first ICC World Cup Tournament to take place in the United States.
+On November 16, 2021, the International Cricket Council announced that the United States along with the West Indies would co-host the 2024 ICC Men's T20 World Cup, making the first ICC World Cup Tournament to take place in the United States.
+Team USA upset Team Pakistan in the 2024 Cricket World Cup.